leeanndroid/LightningAppBuilder/create-lightning-application.md

 ---
 layout: module
-title: Module 4&#58; Add Lists to the Account Home App
+title: Module 4&#58; Add Lists to your app
 ---

 Now you are ready to compose an app in the Lightning App Builder using standard and custom components.
 In this module you will start by adding a few lists to your Sales Health app.